rq-Chen/MINDy_rfMRI_stable/README.md

 ## Pipeline

 1. Follow [Singh2020PreProc](https://github.com/rq-Chen/Singh2020PreProc) to preprocess the HCP rfMRI data.
 By default there will be one file for each subject under the output folder.
-Files are named like "sub100206Y02.mat" (200 Schaefer atlas parcels + 19 freesurfer subcortical ROIs, for participant 100206).
+Files are named like "sub100206Y02.mat" (200 cortical parcels in Schaefer 17Network order + 19 freesurfer subcortical ROIs, for participant 100206).

+    - You can also use your own data organized in a similar way.
+Other than two visualization-related functions `GetYeoNetworks.m` and `PlotYeoSurface.m` (both used in `Report_Motifs.m`) the rest of the scripts are agnostic to the parcellation scheme.

 2. Run `init_prj.m` to set up paths (see below).